An Optimal Decentralized Multi-access Coded Caching System: Intoduction

+To address the research gap outlined above, a multi-access coded caching model is considered in this paper wherein an arbitrary user is capable of accessing any set of $r$ caches instead of a distinct set of $r$ consecutive caches, as outlined in \cite{Conf_PMA}.
+Further, each set of $r$ caches is considered to serve $L$ users in contrary to the model outlined in \cite{Main_Access}, where each cache subset serves only one user.
+Here-forth, in this paper, such caching system is referred to as {\em decentralized multi-access coded caching system with cache access degree $r$ and user association $L$}.
+This framework is further extended to a more general setting, where each of these subset of $r$ caches is accessed by any arbitrary number of users.
+This generalization removes all constraints on the number of users in the network.
+Such caching system is referred to as {\em decentralized multi-access coded caching system with cache access degree $r$}.

-The main contributions of this paper are as follows: \begin{itemize} \item A new delivery scheme is proposed for the decentralized multi-access coded caching problem with cache access degree $r$.
-An expression for the delivery rate of the proposed scheme is derived. \item The proposed scheme is a generalization of the delivery scheme in \cite{maddah2014decentralized}, \cite{Conf_PMA} and \cite{MShared}.
-The rate expressions in \cite{maddah2014decentralized} and \cite{MShared} are shown to be special cases of the proposed rate expression.
-In \cite{Conf_PMA}, an upper bound for the rate was established for decentralized multi-access with cyclic wrap-around cache access.
-The derived rate expression in this paper is lower than that in \cite{Conf_PMA}. \item A lower bound on the rate is obtained by using techniques from index coding.
-The achievable rate and the proposed lower bound are tight for certain values of cache access degree $r$.
-Hence, the proposed scheme is optimal for certain values of cache access degree $r$.
-The lower bounds proposed in \cite{Conf_PMA} and \cite{MShared} are shown to be special cases of the lower bound proposed in this paper.
+The novel contributions of this paper are summarized as follows: \begin{itemize} \item A linear delivery scheme is proposed for the decentralized multi-access coded caching system with cache access degree $r$ and user association $L$, and a closed-form expression for the delivery rate of the proposed scheme is derived. \item The proposed scheme is demonstrated to be a generalization of the delivery schemes in \cite{maddah2014decentralized}, and \cite{MShared}.
+Specifically, the rate expressions in \cite{maddah2014decentralized} and \cite{MShared} are shown to be special cases of the proposed rate expression. \item Motivated by \cite{MShared, KVRDecentralized,ECSBP}, using techniques from index coding, the optimality of the proposed linear delivery scheme is proved among all linear delivery schemes for the decentralized multi-access coded caching setup with cache access degree $r$ and user association $L$. \item A linear delivery scheme is proposed for the decentralized multi-access coded caching system with cache access degree $r$.
+The optimality of the proposed delivery scheme for this general setting is proved for certain system parameters. \end{itemize}

+The remainder of this paper is organized as follows.
+In Section \ref{SECTION:Scheme_1}, we present a system model for the multi-access coded caching and provide a review on index coding.
+Section \ref{delivery} provides a detailed description of the proposed linear delivery scheme for the considered framework along with the computation of transmission rate.
+The results pertaining to the optimality of the proposed delivery scheme are presented in Section \ref{optimal}.
+In Section \ref{ext}, a generalized multi-access coded caching model is proposed and the corresponding delivery scheme is provided.
+This is followed by concluding remarks in Section \ref{conclu}.